-In recent years, less people consider placing the remains of their dearest pets in pet graveyards, and instead opt for a pet cremation.
-However, there is a lot more to know about the existence of an animal corpse in your home, than just the tragic psychological scars it leaves.
+In recent years, fewer people have considered placing the remains of their dearest pets in pet graveyards and instead opt for pet cremation.
+However, there is a lot more to know about the existence of an animal corpse in your home than just the tragic psychological scars it leaves.

 At Fantastic Pest Control, we will now answer the most commonly asked questions.

 What is Pet Cremation?